Skip to main content

 You Choose Your CNI

-Unlike OVHcloud and Infomaniak where the CNI is decided for you, Exoscale lets you choose between Cilium and Calico at cluster creation time.
-I went with Cilium for its eBPF-based networking, but having the option is valuable if your team has existing Calico expertise or specific NetworkPolicy requirements.
+Unlike OVHcloud and Infomaniak where the CNI is decided for you, Exoscale lets you choose between Cilium, Calico, or no CNI at all at cluster creation time.
+I went with Cilium for its eBPF-based networking, but having the option is valuable if your team has existing Calico expertise, specific NetworkPolicy requirements, or wants to bring their own CNI plugin entirely.

 The trade-off: your security group rules must match the CNI you choose.
 Cilium needs ports 8472 (VXLAN), 4240 (health), and ICMP.
 Calico needs port 4789 (VXLAN).
 Get it wrong and your pods can’t communicate.